daviddalpiaz/r4sl/02-r-intro.md

 Many operations in `R` make heavy use of **vectors**.
 Vectors in `R` are indexed starting at `1`.
 That is what the `[1]` in the output is indicating, that the first element of the row being displayed is the first element of the vector.
 Larger vectors will start additional rows with `[*]` where `*` is the index of the first element of the row.

 Possibly the most common way to create a vector in `R` is using the `c()` function, which is short for "combine.""
-As the name suggests, it combines a list of numbers separated by commas.
+As the name suggests, it combines a list of elements separated by commas.

 ```r